 - Elevated toilet seat with safety frame

-- Toilet lifts
+- Mechanical toilet lifts

 - Portable bedside commode

-Elevated or raised toilet seats for temporary use
+Raised toilet seats for temporary use

 The first type of temporary raised seats – bubble seats – come in 4 inch to 6 inch elevations.